amazon-archives/amazon-cognito-auth-js/README.md

 # Setup

-The Amazon Cognito Auth SDK for JavaScript depends on:
-     The `CognitoIdentityServiceProvider` service from the [AWS SDK for JavaScript](https://github.com/aws/aws-sdk-js)

 There are two ways to install the Amazon Cognito Auth SDK for JavaScript and its dependencies, depending on your project setup and experience with modern JavaScript build tools:

 * Download the JavaScript libraries and include them in your HTML, or